-Turkey THE INITIATIVE RURITAGE is a four-year-long EU-funded rural development research project consisting of 38 partners coming from 14 EU countries, Iceland, Norway, Turkey and Columbia.
-The aim of the project is to enable rural development and regeneration in the specified rural areas of the partner countries, through the enhancement of cultural and natural heritage in these territories3.
+RURITAGE is a four-year-long EU-funded rural development research project consisting of 38 partners coming from 14 EU countries, Iceland, Norway, Turkey and Columbia.
+The aim of the project is to enable rural development and regeneration in the specified rural areas of the partner countries, through the enhancement of cultural and natural heritage in these territories.
 The regeneration and development actions cover six areas, "Systemic Innovation Areas (SIAs)" with unique heritage potential: Pilgrimage; Local Food; Migration; Arts and Festival; Resilience; and Landscape.
 The Project envisages a co-creative building process of rural regeneration with the engagement of various local stakeholders (ranging from local authorities, to research organizations, community members and NGO's).
-WHO IS INVOLVED AND HOW DID THEY GET INVOLVED?

 The project site in Turkey is called the "Kozak Highland" located on Gediz-Bakircay Basin of Izmir.
 The region is very rich in historical heritages with a high tourism potential.
 It is also rich in various local crafts and has a very fertile land where the main income source is agriculture.
-Various workshops in the form of living labs are conducted with the engagement of numerous stakeholders from the region in order to investigate and identify potential local sources and assets, the major requirements of local people, possible risks associated to issues such as finance and establishment of new business models. https://www.ruritage.eu/tag/izmir/ HOW ARE CITIZENS INVOLVED IN THE COLLECTION AND USE OF DATA?
+Various workshops in the form of living labs are conducted with the engagement of numerous stakeholders from the region in order to investigate and identify potential local sources and assets, the major requirements of local people, possible risks associated to issues such as finance and establishment of new business models.

-The data collected in the project are mainly aualitative in nature.
+The data collected in the project are mainly qualitative in nature.
 Various stakeholders from the region participated during the co-creation of decisions and activities.
-Some of the workshops conducted are5: Ruritage Serious Games which involve participants constructing various simulations with the help of a serious game kit: Action Plan development Workshops that aim to build relationship and trust among the local stakeholders, with the outcome actions and ideas for inclusion in the regeneration plans; Canvas Business Model workshop developing innovative business models for regeneration: and Round table workshops to define the roles/ responsibilities of the key stakeholders in the implementation phase.
+Some of the workshops conducted are: Ruritage Serious Games which involve participants constructing various simulations with the help of a serious game kit; Action Plan development Workshops that aim to build relationship and trust among the local stakeholders, with the outcome actions and ideas for inclusion in the regeneration plans; Canvas Business Model workshop developing innovative business models for regeneration; and Round table workshops to define the roles/responsibilities of the key stakeholders in the implementation phase.
 All these co-creation activities take place at "The Rural Heritage Hub" physical meeting place for the stakeholders and community members.

 The establishment of "Rural Heritage Hubs" in each territory is an important aspect of this project.
 The Project also involves the Ruritage Decision Support System (DSS) that supports the discovery and identification of possible heritageled strategies.
 Through DSS, 'Role Model' rural locations share and transfer their knowledge, experiences and strategies in a participatory process with other rural sites ('Replicators') so that these strategies can be tailored and adapted.
 The project also involves a web-based mapping approach (Ruritage Atlas) which links Role Models' and Replicator's cultural and rural features.
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?

 Ruritage recognises the role of cultural and rural heritage as drivers for rural development, placing attention on the role of local communities in interpreting, valuing and managing these heritage assets because local people have a wealth of knowledge and experience regarding the cultural and natural heritages in their region.
 This process also generates additional benefits such as social learning and enhancement of social capital in the rural sites.
-3https://www.ruritage.eu 4https://www.ruritage.eu/replicators/madra-geopark/ 5Luca C, and others (2021) "Participatory Process for Regenerating Rural Areas through Heritage-Led Plans: The RURITAGE Community-Methodology", Sustainability, 13; 5211, Table 1, p: 6 https://doi.org/10.3390/sul3095212 6 https://www.ruritage-ecosystem.eu/atlas